Selected Exhibitions

 June 1 — September 2, 2019

-From Joseph Cornell’s curious found-object boxes to Jess’s fantastical “paste-ups,” discover the seemingly limitless ways that modern and contemporary artists have mixed materials to create something entirely new and surprising.
-This exhibition explores the rich breadth and history of assemblage and collage and features many self-taught artists who reinvented their chosen mediums.
+From Joseph Cornell’s curious found-object boxes to Jess’s fantastical “paste-ups,” discover the seemingly limitless ways modern and contemporary artists have mixed materials to create something entirely new and surprising.
+This exhibition explores assemblage and collage’s rich breadth and history and features many self-taught artists who reinvented their chosen mediums.

 Viewshed: Impressions of Place